software-mansion-labs/swm-react-native-labs-swm-photos/README.md

 │   ├── <a href="./src/hooks">hooks/</a> # Custom React hooks
 │   ├── <a href="./src/providers">providers/</a> # app-wide state and data providers
 │   │   ├── <a href="./src/providers/CachedPhotosProvider">CachedPhotosProvider/</a> # Handles optimized (cached/resized) versions of photos for fast gallery rendering and efficient memory usage
+|   |   ├── <a href="./src/providers/FocusRefProvider">FocusRefProvider/</a> # Stores and provides global references to React Native components, used mostly for focus management
 │   │   ├── <a href="./src/providers/GalleryUISettingsProvider">GalleryUISettingsProvider/</a> # Manages gallery UI settings such as number of columns, image size, gaps, and offscreen rendering distance, persisting user preferences
 │   │   ├── <a href="./src/providers/MediaLibraryPhotosProvider">MediaLibraryPhotosProvider/</a> # Loads and manages access to the device's photo library, including permissions and photo data
 │   │   └── <a href="./src/providers/ScreenDimensionsProvider">ScreenDimensionsProvider/</a> # Provides screen dimensions and scaling information